mswiseman/MB599/DESeq-Nugget_vs_Sym.md

              )
 ```
 ![pca3](images/pca3.png)
+We can see that, regardless of genotype, the samples group together by time: either time 0 or not time 0.

 ![pca3](images/pca4.png)
+Because the difference in gene expression is so large when examining time, it seems our genotype PCA doesn't capture all of the samples in each respective genotype.
+In this case, it might be better to just look at differences between genotypes at a certain time grouping (either time zero or not time zero).

 # Scree plot
 A scree plot is a graphical tool used in the selection of the number of relevant components or factors to be considered in a principal components analysis or a factor analysis.
 The